The Best Whole Bean Coffee: Where To Buy It, And Why

 If you live in the middle of nowhere, you might be limited to strictly ordering coffee online (Sorry Iowa residents).

-Though, if you are lucky enough to live in or near an area where good coffee abounds (such as any of these cities), stopping into a different coffee shop once or twice a month can give you a ton of variety without the shipping costs and times.
+Though, if you are lucky enough to live in or near an area where good coffee abounds, stopping into a different coffee shop once or twice a month can give you a ton of variety without the shipping costs and times.

 Now that we have an idea of what we are looking for, let’s dive into where we can find it.